DrDrewCain/MiniMacLLM/docs/research/continual-learning-deep-dive.md

 5. 🔄 Test basic continual learning on toy task

 ### Questions to Address:
-1. Should we pre-train a base model or use an existing small model (TinyLlama, etc.)?
+1. Should we pretrain a base model or use an existing small model (TinyLlama, etc.)?
 2. What should be the initial knowledge of the base model?
 3. How to handle multi-domain data (code + docs + chat)?
 4. UI/UX: How should users provide data?
 (File upload?
 API?
 Live monitoring?)